 Weyant didn’t totally agree with the findings, believing each patient’s needs should be evaluated on a case-by-case basis.

-Weyant, who joined the faculty at the University of Colorado School of Medicine in 2005, has dedicated his practice to all areas of general thoracic surgery, including thoracic malignancies, minimally invasive procedures and esophageal and lung disease.
+He joined Inova Health System as the system-wide director of the thoracic surgery program in 2021.
+Before that Weyant worked at the University of Colorado School of Medicine.
+He has dedicated his practice to all areas of general thoracic surgery, including thoracic malignancies, minimally invasive procedures and esophageal and lung disease.

 He has a particular interest in chest wall resection and reconstruction, along with surgery for end-stage lung disease and endoluminal therapies.
-Weyant has been involved in lung transplant surgery and a wide range of cancer surgeries.
+In September 2018, Weyant successfully completed a lung transplant for a patient with idiopathic pulmonary fibrosis.
+He is also experienced in a wide range of cancer surgeries.

 He also has initiated extensive laboratory research in the areas of lung carcinoma and esophageal malignancy.
 He took the lead in a National Institute of Health SPORE grant trial that explored completely resected Stage 1B-IIIA non-small cell lung cancer.